 If you’re among the millions of U.S. residents who each year send tens of billions of dollars to family, friends or foreign businesses overseas, here’s good news: The Consumer Financial Protection Bureau recently instituted new rules governing international electronic money transfers to better protect consumers against hidden fees and improve dispute resolution policies.
+Plus, with companies like XE money transfers have never been easier.
+If you haven’t come across this option before, it may be worth you doing a quick google and at least get to grips with the basics.
+This is good as often the real cost to transfer money to another country is not all too clear as there are numerous fees that are come with such transfers.
 If you’re new to the idea of money transfer, not to worry as you can look for money transfer services anywhere online or in stores, where you can find someone to assist you with any concerns you may have when it comes to this process.

 CFPB was given oversight over international money transfers as part of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
 Up until then, federal consumer protection rules did not apply to most “remittance transfers,” whose exchange rates, processing fees and taxes often vary widely and can be hard to decipher.